 Listing 20-11: Spawning a new thread for each stream

-As we learned in Chapter 16, thread::spawn will create a new thread and then run the code in the closure in the new thread.
-If you run this code and load /sleep in your browser, then / in two more browser tabs, you’ll indeed see the requests to / don’t have to wait for /sleep to finish.
+As you learned in Chapter 16, thread::spawn will create a new thread and then run the code in the closure in the new thread.
+If you run this code and load /sleep in your browser, then / in two more browser tabs, you’ll indeed see that the requests to / don’t have to wait for /sleep to finish.
 But as we mentioned, this will eventually overwhelm the system because we’re making new threads without any limit.

+prod: Confirm xref

 Creating a Similar Interface for a Finite Number of Threads

-We want our thread pool to work in a similar, familiar way so that switching from threads to a thread pool doesn’t require large changes to the code using our API.
-Listing 20-12 shows the hypothetical interface for a ThreadPool struct we’d like to use instead of thread::spawn:
+We want our thread pool to work in a similar, familiar way so switching from threads to a thread pool doesn’t require large changes to the code that uses our API.
+Listing 20-12 shows the hypothetical interface for a ThreadPool struct we want to use instead of thread::spawn.

-Filename: src/main.rs
+src/main.rs

 fn main() {